DeSciWorldDAO/gitbook-docs/start-here/understanding-desciworld.md

 # Understanding DeSci

-DeSci is a quickly evolving sector that is demonstrating how blockchain can transform open research.
-DeSciWorld is a uniquely positioned organization that believes with the right infrastructure DeSci can revolutionize research.
+DeSci is a quickly evolving sector that is demonstrating how blockchain can leverage open science.
+DeSciWorld is a uniquely positioned organization that believes that with the right infrastructure, DeSci can revolutionize research.
 To understand DeSciWorld you can consider four key areas:

-1. What is Open Science?
+1. Open Science
 2. On-chain science
 3. The DeScientist
 4. Empowering the DeScientist with DeSciWorld